Blog

 Another thing worth considering before you begin a project is whether you’re starting completely from scratch, renovating existing equipment or adding features to a play area and leaving the older equipment intact.

 If you’re renovating an older playground, are there any elements you’d like to keep or would you like a complete revamping of all equipment?
-If you’re adding on to an existing playground, how much space do you have between structures?
-You might not have that much freedom to add on to a playground if space is at a premium.
+If you’re adding on to an existing playground, calculate how much space you have between and around structures.

 4. What Is Your Timeline?